drewwalton19216801/padserve/README.md

 The first client to connect to the server is given access to Operator commands:

 - `KICK <ClientID>`: Kick the specified client from the server.
+- `BAN <ClientID>`: Ban the specified client from the server.
+- `UNBAN <ClientID>`: Unban the specified client from the server.
+- `LISTBANS`: List the currently banned clients on the server.

 ## Example Usage